NAMTeam/namteam.github.io/README.md

 The site will be deployed automatically to `https://localhost:1313`.

+## Style guide

+Style guides provide a guideline as to how to write a technical document to ensure consistency across multiple authors.
+At this time of writing, no formal style guide has been created.

 ## Editing documentation

 All files are located inside `/content/`.
 Images are _relative_ to the document - it's highly suggested that an `images` subfolder is used within each document bundle to keep things tidy.